dockur/windows-arm/readme.md

   > [!WARNING]
   > Adding a USB mass storage device before Windows Setup has finished may cause it to fail.
 Or worse: the drive can get formatted as the system disk, and all your data will be lost!
 So always keep them disconnected when launching the container for the first time.

+### How do I enable dynamic memory allocation?

+  By default, the VM is allocated the full amount of RAM configured via `RAM_SIZE` for its entire lifetime.

+  However, you can enable [memory ballooning](https://github.com/qemus/qemu-arm/docs/ballooning.md) if you want the container to dynamically reclaim unused guest RAM based on host memory pressure.

 ### Are these all available options?